Directed by Hal Needham

 The most remarkable thing about SMOKEY AND THE BANDIT?
 According to most of the people that worked on the movie, 90% of it was made up as they went along.
 I would never have guessed.
 The jokes, gags and stunts are so remarkably timed it’s downright amazing to think that most of them were made up on the spot.
 The whole sequence in the restaurant where Sheriff Justice orders a “Diablo sammich, a Dr. Pepper and I’m in a gotdamn hurry” was supposedly improvised by Gleason.

 And maybe that is what is behind the genius of what makes SMOKEY AND THE BANDIT so much damn FUN.
-Everybody just threw out the script and the rule book and just made a FUN movie.
+Everybody just threw out the script and the rule book and just decided to have the best time they could have making this movie.
 And it paid off.
 There was only one other movie that made more money in the year of 1977 and that was a little thing called “Star Wars.”

 Burt Reynolds has never been more macho or more charming than in this movie.
 You can tell he’s having a ball right from the start and he invites us to have a ball as well.
 I don’t think there’s another movie he’s made that demonstrates The Burt Reynolds Charm as much as this one.
 Jerry Reed is excellent as his partner/sidekick and Sally Field is so adorable it hurts.